Dheuster/AFT-FO4Edition/readme.txt

   G. Trouble Shooting

-     These are questions I tend to ask all users when problems are reported:
+     First Steps:

+     1) Ensure AFT is at the Bottom of your Load Order
+     2) Ensure the file <installdir>/Data/Scripts/followersscript.pex
+        does not exist. install directory for most user is:

+	C:\Program Files\steam\steamapps\common\Fallout 4
+     3) Visit the mods home page and check the forum that tracks known incompatible mods.
+Make sure you are not using one of the mods listed.

+     Second Steps:

+     If the above steps do not fix the issue, then confirm the following:

-     1) Does your version of AFT match the required version of Fallout 4:
+     1) Does your version of Fallout 4 match the verison AFT was compiled against?

         You can get the version of Fallout 4 from the bottom left corner of the Settings screen (You have to load a save game first)

-          AFT Version 1.00 : FO4 Patch 1.7    (minimum) required
+          AFT Version 1.05  : FO4 Patch 1.10.26
-          AFT Version 1.06 : FO4 Patch 1.10   (minimum) required
+          AFT Version 1.06+ : FO4 Patch 1.10.40

-     2) Is AFT at the bottom of your load order?

-        If you play with multiple mods and discover issues that appear to be related to AFT, try playing with AFT at the bottom of the load order before reporting any issues to me.
-This helps eliminate the possibility that another mod is breaking AFT because it has a higher priority.

-     3) Did you clean your Cache?
+     2) Did you clean your Cache?

         Steam -> Library -> (All Games) Fallout 4 -> Properties
         -> Local Files -> Verify Integrity of Game Cache

-     4) AFT Master Controller not appearing
+     3) AFT Master Controller not appearing

-        If you load an existing game where you have already emerged from Vault 111, AFT typically takes 8 to 10 seconds to begin initialization (shows a progress bar).
-Then another 10 seconds to complete.
-Items are not added until initialization is complete.
-(You will see a thank you message)

-        If you are started a new game, the AFT items will not appear in your
+        If you are starting a new game, the AFT items will not appear in your
         inventory until you emerge from Vault 111 (AFT delays initialization until the quest Out of Time begins).

+	Some Alt-Start mods do not start the quest Out of Time, which can cause AFT to not initialize properly.
+If you use an ALT START mod, you should leave AFT disabled until you do something within your playthrough to start/finished the quest Out of Time (such as talking to Codsworth and then rescuing the MinuteMen in Concord.)

+        #4 below can also cause the AFT Matser Control to now show up.

-     5) Were you using another multi-follower mod before AFT?
+     4) Were you using another multi-follower mod before AFT?

         Follower mods all tend to change the same core game resources.
 So if you are loading a save game that previously was exposed to a different